-Upon the issuance of the Series 2022A-[] Bonds and the refunding and redemption of the 2021 Interim Note [and all or a portion of the Series 2012A Bonds, the Series 2012B Bonds, the Series 2013A Bonds, the Series 2013B Bonds, and the Series 2019D Bonds] the aggregate principal amount of all Senior Bonds and Subordinate Bonds Outstanding as of such date will be \$[] and \$[], respectively.
-The City, for and on behalf of the Department, has also incurred (1) Senior Obligations that have a lien on Net Revenues on parity with the lien of the Senior Bonds, (2) Subordinate Bonds and Subordinate Obligations that have a lien on Net Revenues subordinate to the lien of Senior Obligations and (3) Junior Lien Obligations that have a lien on Net Revenues subordinate Bonds and Subordinate Obligations, Subordinate Bonds, Courts and Subordinate Obligations, Subordinate Bonds, Courts and Subordinate Obligations, Subordinate Bonds, Senior Bonds, Senior Obligations, Subordinate Bonds, Courts and Subordinate Obligations, Subordinate Bonds, Courts and Subordinate Obligations, and -Junior Lien Bonds and Junior Lien Obligations.
+Upon the issuance of the Series 2022A-[] Bonds and the refunding and redemption of the 2021 Interim Note [and all or a portion of the Series 2012A Bonds, the Series 2012B Bonds, the Series 2013B Bonds, and the Series 2019D Bonds] the aggregate principal amount of all Senior Bonds and Subordinate Bonds Outstanding as of such date will be \$[] and \$[], respectively.
+The City, for and on behalf of the Department, has also incurred (1) Senior Obligations that have a lien on Net Revenues on parity with the lien of the Senior Bonds, (2) Subordinate Bonds and Subordinate Obligations that have a lien on Net Revenues subordinate to the lien of Senior Bonds and Senior Obligations and (3) Junior Lien Obligations that have a lien on Net Revenues subordinate to the lien of Senior Bonds, Senior Obligations, Subordinate Bonds and Subordinate Obligations.
+See "FINANCIAL INFORMATION-Outstanding Senior Bonds, -Outstanding Subordinate Bonds, -Subordinate Obligations, and -Junior Lien Bonds and Junior Lien Obligations."